 Article V: Government

 Section 1.
-The Loudoun Freedom operates under the management of two officers.
-Their titles are (co-)Directors, in accordance with its ByLaws and these Articles.
+The Loudoun Freedom operates under the management of a Director, in accordance with its ByLaws and these Articles.

 of team members.
 Volunteer roles include: team manager, scorekeeper, game clock manager, statistician, photographer, social coordinator, and other functions directly or indirectly related to the organization.

 Section 3.
-The ByLaws allow for the creation of a Board of Directors as deemed necessary to assist the Directors in the operation of the organization.
+The ByLaws allow for the creation of a Board of Directors as deemed necessary to assist the Director in the operation of the organization.

 Section 1.
-The Directors are responsible for the overall direction, vision and day-to-day management of the Loudoun Freedom.
+The Director is responsible for the overall direction, vision and day-to-day management of the Loudoun Freedom.

 Section 2.
-In the absence of a Board of Directors and in the absence of defined positions, the Directors serve as the Treasurer or other official functions.
+In the absence of a Board of Directors and in the absence of defined positions, the Director serves as the Treasurer or other official functions.